Coffee Cultivation

 Nursery:

-Coffee plants can be propagated from seeds or cuttings.
-Seed propagation is more common, and the seeds should be soaked in water for 24-48 hours before planting.
-Seedlings should be grown in a nursery for about six months before being transplanted to the field.
+You can propagate coffee plants from seeds or cuttings.
+Seed propagation is more common, and you can soak the seeds in water for 24-48 hours before planting.
+Seedlings should grown in a nursery for about six months before being transplanting into the field.

 Propagation:

-Coffee plants can also be propagated through cuttings, which are taken from the mother plant and rooted in the nursery.
-Cuttings should be taken from healthy and disease-free plants.
+You can also propagate coffee plants through cuttings by taking them from the mother plant and rooting them in the nursery.
+Take cuttings from healthy and disease-free plants.

 Soil & Water Conservation: